 - The best Sony headphones 2021: incredible cans to appeal to your inner audiophile

 That excellent combination seen in the Sony XM2s, compounded with subtle tweaks, including a more comfortable pad along the bridge of these wireless headphones, a lighter design and a comparable price, made these Sony headphones we’re reviewing here the king of noise cancellation and the best headphones for two years running.
 That was until the Sony WH-1000XM4 swooped in to take the crown.

 As such, the Sony WH-1000XM4s are the very best headphones you can buy right now – and they are a noticeable upgrade on the WH-1000XM3s.
 They come with a range of improvements, including multipoint pairing, DSEE Extreme upscaling, conversational awareness and auto-play/pause using a built-in sensor.

 That's not to say that you shouldn't consider the Sony WH-1000XM3 – they're still a fantastic pair of headphones.
 What’s more, now that the XM4 are here they're often discounted, making them a more budget-friendly option for those who want an excellent pair of headphones but can’t afford a high-end price tag.

 - $349 / £300 / AU$499 at launched

 - Released in August 2018

-For the third year in a row, the 1000X are Sony’s flagship headphone.
+Following in the footsteps of two previous 1000X models, the Sony WH-1000XM3 were the company's flagship headphones before the XM4 came onto the scene.
 They're feature-rich, as noted in the section above, and will sound like a premium pair of headphones should.

 As for release date, the Sony WH-1000XM3 were announced at IFA 2018 went on sale in August 2018.